 Some users consider the aesthetic of solar panels on their home’s roof.
 However, solar array designs, like Tesla’s, mimic a roof’s appearance.

-Wind and Geothermal Energy
+Wind vs. Geothermal Energy

 Geothermal energy is a growing option for states like California and countries like Iceland.
 Wind and geothermal energy differ in a few ways, similar to solar and wind power.